Center Staff

 Shanjiang Zhu, Ph.D., is a Research Fellow with the Center and an Associate Professor of Transportation Planning and Engineering at George Mason University.
 Dr. Zhu’s primary area of expertise is in travel demand modeling, travel behavior analysis, integrated transportation planning, and simulation models.
 In addition to his work with the Center, Dr. Zhu leads the research and education activities at the TransInfo University Transportation Center, focusing on big data studies within the transportation sector.
 His recent research interests have focused on transportation policies, incident response systems, and transportation economics.
 His recent publications can be found here.
 You can contact Dr. Zhu at szhu3@gmu.edu.

-Andy Blevins, J.D., is the Center’s Program Manager, an attorney with the U.S. Department of Labor, and a Ph.D. student at the Schar School.
+Andy Blevins, J.D., is an editor with the center and an attorney with the U.S. Department of Labor.
 His research interests include third-party governance, community engagement in civil society, and the boundaries of governmental powers.
 Before starting his doctoral program, Andy owned a boutique consulting firm in the National Capital Region and served as the chief executive and law and policy director for several national nonprofits, focusing efforts mainly on civil rights and veterans’ issues.
 He also served as a cryptologic technician in the United States Navy.
 He received his law (J.D.) and business (M.B.A.) degrees from Willamette University and his English (B.A.) degree from the University of Colorado.
 You can contact Andy at ablevin4@gmu.edu.

 Iqbal Safi is a Research Associate with the Center and a Ph.D. student at the Schar School.
 His primary research interest is in transportation public-private partnership policy.
 Iqbal is a Fulbright Scholar and spent the majority of his career planning and managing commercial and federal government construction projects in Afghanistan and throughout the Middle East.
 Iqbal currently works for K2 Consulting, a Maryland-based construction projects management and control consultancy.
 He received his engineering degrees (B.S. and M.S.) from Kabul University and the California State University, Northridge.
 He also holds a certification in project management.
 You can contact Iqbal at msafi6@gmu.edu